epam/edp-perf-operator/docs/api.md

-PerfDataSourceJenkins is the Schema for the PerfDataSourceJenkinses API
+PerfDataSourceJenkins is the Schema for the PerfDataSourceJenkinses API.

 <table>
     <thead>